lorn-au-arcos/Madlibs-Generator/README.md

  # How to use
   Download and run the file on the IDE and give a placeholders words for the asked placeholders.

+## PS

+You can ask ChatGPT/Bard to create Madlibs story to create your own version.